Taiwanese Titles and VR Works Go to Cannes 2019

 The Taiwanese new media artist HUANG Hsin-chien and the American avant-garde artist Laurie ANDERSON have been collaborating on various digital art projects since 1995.
 During the 15-minute VR experience of their latest work, To the Moon, the viewer is shot out from earth, walks on the surface of the moon, glides through space debris, flies through DNA skeletons and is lifted up the side and then tossed off of a lunar mountain.
 Their other two virtual reality works, Chalkroom, which won the Best VR Experience Award at Venice Film Festival in 2017, and Aloft have also been invited to this year’s Cannes showcase.

-Laurie ANDERSON & HUANG Hsin-chien VR exhibition at the 51st Directors' Fortnight
+▲Laurie ANDERSON & HUANG Hsin-chien VR exhibition at the 51st Directors' Fortnight

 Some other brilliant titles will also be presented at this year’s Cannes Marché du Film.
 A co-production between Taiwan and Japan, Paradise Next (亡命之途) was shot in Taipei and Hualien and stars Satoshi TSUMABUKI (妻夫木聰), Etsushi TOYOKAWA (豐川悅司) and Nikki Hsin-ying HSIEH (謝欣穎).
 The Oscar-winning Japanese composer Ryuichi SAKAMOTO (坂本龍一) has also composed the theme song for the film.
 What’s more, the talented new director Leo WANG (王鼎霖) will unveil his debut The 9th Precinct (第九分局), starring Roy CHIU (邱澤), PENG Chia-chia (澎恰恰) and Jenny WEN (溫貞菱) and co-produced by YEH Ju-feng (葉如芬), WANG Jun (王鈞) and Wolf CHEN (陳鴻元).

-Paradise Next directed by Yoshihiro HANNO
+▲Paradise Next directed by Yoshihiro HANNO

 The Cannes Marché du Film recently launched Cannes XR, a programme fully dedicated to immersive technologies and entertainment.
 HUANG Hsin-chien’s latest VR work, The Missing Body Episode 1 (失身記-上集), will also be shown at Kaleidoscope’s Development Showcase, an official partner of Cannes XR.
 Based on the history of Taiwan and the director’s childhood memories, the film depicts the impact on humanity of martial law, colonial culture as well as the digital era in a story beyond reality.

-Mechanical Souls directed by Gaëlle MOURRE
+▲Mechanical Souls directed by Gaëlle MOURRE

 In recent years Taiwanese VR films continue to gain international recognition at film festivals worldwide.
-Directed by Gaëlle MOURRE, Mechanical Souls is co-production between Taiwan and France selected for the Virtual Cinema section of the SXSW Film Festival.
+Directed by Gaëlle MOURRE, Mechanical Souls is a co-production between Taiwan and France selected for the Virtual Cinema section of the SXSW Film Festival.
 A Song within Us is a 360-degree immersive experience with traditional aboriginal music and sound interaction, written and directed by Fangas Nayaw, a Taiwanese aboriginal theatre director and choreographer of Amis descent.
 And, last but not least, Your Spiritual Temple Sucks, an original virtual reality film from Taiwan was shown at the 2018 Sundance Film Festival.
 All of the above-mentioned titles will have screenings at the Marché du Film this year.

 Download 2019 Cannes - Taiwan Cinema Book